CrashPlan app does not run

 • The memory settings are inadequate (applies to Windows, Mac, and Linux)

-Follow these directions if you you encounter the issues described in the Overview and run a 64-bit CrashPlan app on a 64-bit Windows, Mac, or Linux system.
+Follow these directions if you encounter the issues described in the Overview and run a supported CrashPlan app on a supported Windows, Mac, or Linux system.

 By default, memory allocation is dynamically set to use 25% of the physical memory on the device.
 However, to correct performance problems, you may need to assign more or less system memory.